ansegura7/covid19-col-disease-impact/README.md

 - <a href="https://www.datos.gov.co/Salud-y-Protecci-n-Social/Casos-positivos-de-COVID-19-en-Colombia/gt2j-8ykr" target="_blank">Datos Abiertos</a>

 ## Program setup
-The behavior of the predictive engine is configured from an input YALM file.
+The behavior of the predictive engine is configured from an input JSON file.

 ```json
 {